-444. Social Control.
+444. SOCIAL CONTROL.
 The sociological aspects of the way society keeps order.
 The course analyzes the science, criteria and methods of control exercised through constructive and exploitive instruments.

-475. Social Institutions.
+475. SOCIAL INSTITUTIONS.
 A study of the essential components of social institutions, their origin and evolution, the way in which they develop their general and unique characteristics, and their relation to the individual.

 - 481. THE FAMILY.
 The natural and the institutional family considered in development, nature of problems, and prospect.
 3 credits first semester. - 482.
-THE NEGRO FAMILY IN THE UNITED STATES.
+THE NECRO FAMILY IN THE UNITED STATES.
 The evolution of the Negro family from slavery days to the present, with particular attention to the role of the mother in family organization under slavery, the role of the father in freedom.
 3 credits second semester. - 483.
-Social Conflict.
+SOCIAL CONFLICT.
 An analysis of the representative theories underlying the role of economic, intellectual, physiological, political and racial conflict in human society.
 Lectures, readings and term reports.

-484. RACE PROBLEMS IN THE MODERN WORLD.
-A study of the race problems of Europe, Asia and Africa.
+490. RACE AND CULTURE PROBLEMS OF THE MODERN WORLD.
+A geographical study of race and culture problems all over the world.
+Lectures, readings, reports and discussions.
+3 credits second semester.